juiceinc/devlandia/README.md

 The following error seems to come up if you've started Juicebox and left it running for quite a while.
 The credential session expires after 12 hours in most cases.
 Normally a restart of Docker fixes this issue, but if not try a full reboot.
 ``botocore.exceptions.ClientError: An error occurred (InvalidSignatureException) when calling the Query operation: Signature expired: 20170519T122830Z is now earlier than 20170519T124310Z (20170519T125810Z - 15 min.)``

+# Core Development
+If you'll be working on the core and wanted to test things in Devlandia, you'll use a bit of a different workflow.
+After you make your code changes in the fruition repo you're going to want to run ``make docker_build``.
+This will build the new image against your changes.
+Find the tag of your newly built image using ``docker images`` and go to the correct environment.